Skip to main content

 entryRequest

-Delete for example requires an entry.
+Some requests require an entry.
+Delete, for example, requires an entry.
 If an entry is required, the task will not complete without an Entry Request.

 Internal API